-Stochastic process theory also provides a motivation for fitting particular size distributions of income or consumption (since the nature of the stochastic process has implications for the nature of the size distribution of income).
-There are many advantages associated with fitting size distributions.
-Poverty calculations of the non-parametric variety can be difficult, especially when the poverty group is small in number relative to the size of the population, since information on the relevant tail of the distribution is sparse and changes in the nature of that tail can be very difficult to get a handle on (see Davidson and Duclos (2008) for a discussion that highlights this problem).
-Furthermore if incomes are truly governed by such processes anti-poverty (inequality) policies need to focus on changing the nature of the process or at least mitigating its effects and fully understanding the nature and implications of the processes will help in this regard.
-Indeed defining a poverty frontier or lower bound below which incomes are not permitted to fall, such as a social security net, as will be seen, can become part of the process, changing its nature and the nature of the resultant size distribution of income.
-This in turn provides a test of the effectiveness of the policy in terms of the extent to which the nature of the distribution has changed.
+Stochastic process theory also provides a motivation for fitting particular size distributions of income or consumption (since the nature of the stochastic process has strong implications for the nature of the size distribution of income).
+There are advantages associated with fitting size distributions parametrically.
+Poverty calculations of the non-parametric variety can be difficult, especially when sample sizes are small or the poverty group is small in number relative to the size of the population because information on the relevant tail of the distribution is sparse and changes in the tails of distributions can be very difficult to get a handle on (see Davidson and Duclos (2008) for a discussion that highlights this problem).
+A parametric distribution that fits the data well can provide substantive information about the nature of such tails.
+Furthermore if incomes are truly governed by such processes poverty, inequality or polarization policies need to focus on changing the structure of the processes or at least mitigating their effects and obviously a full understanding the processes and their implications will help in this regard.
+Indeed some policies, such as defining a poverty frontier (social security net) or lower boundary below which incomes are not permitted to fall, can become part of the process, changing its structure and the nature of the resultant size distribution of income.
+This in turn provides a powerful test of the effectiveness of such a policy in terms of the extent to which the distribution conforms to that predicted by the process structure.